Bufferless/Bufferless/README.md

 <h3>Current closed-source projects that ive been working on:</h4>

-- ImpendMC, a 1.8 - 1.20.2 A fun Minecraft CPvP network.
+- ImpendMC Network 1.8 - 1.20 Minecraft PvP